THANK YOU FOR FINDING MY WEBSITE Matt Seiber - DECEMBER 2014.

 Selected examples of animal target structures featured here indicate how perhaps "stray round" technique is practised.These sites were found in Wiltshire, Sussex, Gloucestershire Cumbria and Lincolnshire.

-Concentrated searches this month in Buckinghamshire have revealed a number of sites and
+Concentrated searches in October in Buckinghamshire have revealed a number of sites and

 a front page feature appeared in the BUCKS HERALD.